Maps

 Serialization

-It’s possible to do integer serialization of map keys, values or both to preserve space and reduce storage costs:
+It is possible to perform integer serialization of map keys, values, or both to preserve space and reduce storage costs:

-struct SerializedMapInside { // Both keys and values here would be serialized as 8-bit unsigned integers, // thus preserving the space and reducing storage costs: countersButCompact: map<Int as uint8, Int as uint8>;}
+struct SerializedMapInside { // Both keys and values here are serialized as 8-bit unsigned integers, // thus preserving space and reducing storage costs: countersButCompact: map<Int as uint8, Int as uint8>;}

 However, map values of type Int